stanfordnlp/phrasal/README.txt

 Phrasal is licensed under the GPL.
 For details, please see the file LICENSE.txt in the root directory of this software package.

+Copyright (c) 2007-2010 The Board of Trustees of The Leland Stanford Junior University.
+All Rights Reserved.

 Dependencies:
 =============